pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F413ZH-Nucleo/Applications/FreeRTOS/FreeRTOS_ThreadCreation/readme.txt

 @par Application Description

-This application shows how to implement thread creation using CMSIS RTOS API.
+How to implement thread creation using CMSIS RTOS API.

 This application creates two threads with the same priority, which execute in a periodic cycle of 18 seconds.